ar-io/docs/docs/src/guides/sdk.md

 #### `getArNSAuctions({ cursor, limit, sortBy, sortOrder })`

-Retrieves all active auctions of the IO process, paginated and sorted by the specified criteria.
+Retrieves all active auctions of the ARIO process, paginated and sorted by the specified criteria.
 The `cursor` used for pagination is the last auction name from the previous request.

 ```typescript
 const io = IO.init();